StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 ```
 {% endcode %}

-Note that the `baseUrl` needs to be the URL via which StackState will be accessible to Rancher, users and the agent.
+The `baseUrl` must be the URL via which StackState will be accessible to Rancher, users, and the StackState agent.
+The URL must including the scheme, for example `https://stackstate.internal.mycompany.com`.
 See also [accessing StackState](#accessing-stackstate).

 3. Create a second values file for the non-ha setup, named nonha_values.yaml with the following content: